I-Dont-Remember/site/content/blog/7-things-great-developers-say-no-to.md

 +++
 categories = []
 date = 2021-04-05T05:00:00Z
-description = "Do you want to be more than a code monkey?" draft = true images = [] tags = ["developers"] title = "7 Things Great Developers Say 'No' To"
+description = "Do you want to be more than a code monkey? " images = [] tags = ["developers"] title = "7 Blunders Great Developers Say 'No' To"

 +++
 Do you want to be more than a [code monkey](https://softwareengineering.stackexchange.com/questions/79997/whats-wrong-with-being-a-code-monkey-or-what-is-a-code-monkey)?